Visit our Current needs page to learn about special outreach projects and ways to serve inside our church to help with worship services and programs!

 Wesley Woods Website: http://www.wesleywoods.org

 -The Mead House Clothes Closet

 The Clothes Closet is located on the second floor of the St. John Mead House near the corner of 8th and Telfair Streets.
-There are selections of free clothes and clothes for purchase.
-Clothes that are offered for purchase are $2 per garment for adults and $1 per garment for children.
+There are selections of free clothes and clothes for purchase at a very minimal price for children and adults.
 A recent informal traffic study suggests we are serving over 1,000 needy people a year.
 The clothes closet is in constant need of new or gently used clothing and shoes.
 Donations may be brought to the church during office hours or directly to the clothes closet during their open hours.

 -The Wesley Foundation at Augusta University